Get Started with Dremio Cloud

 Troubleshoot

-- If a prompt doesn't work as expected, try simplifying the request or verifying that you're referencing the correct dataset (
+- If a prompt does not work as expected, try simplifying the request or verifying that you are referencing the correct dataset (

 Related Topics

-- Bring Your Data – Load, connect, and prepare your data.
+- Add Your Data – Load, connect, and prepare your data.

 - Quick Tour of the Dremio Console – Learn how to navigate Dremio.